Shutterstock: Mita Stock Images

 Children react to stress differently than adults do.
 Sometimes it’s hard to know how to identify when a child is under distress, which is why we’re here to help.

 COVID-19 has had a huge impact on all of us, especially children.
-It has thrown off their normal routines, they’ve had to be homeschooled or switch to remote learning, they are not able to see their friends, and their sports and after school activities have been cancelled.
+It has thrown off their normal routines.
+They’ve had to be homeschooled or switch to remote learning; they cannot see their friends and their sports and after-school activities have been canceled.
 Children are also afraid of getting coronavirus or of their loved ones contracting it.
-They have a lot of stress on their plates and these are all common triggers of stress for children.
+They have a lot of stress on their plates, which are all common triggers of stress for children.
 A child’s fears typically play on the same fears as the adults they are around.
 For example: